devcayed/dotfiles/README.md

-A collection of my setup's dotfiles
+The most awesome collection of dotfiles on entire GitHub :)

 ## details